Asostoa/Employee-Tracker/README.md

   ## Usage

-- This application uses MySQL workbench as the database to store the information about the Apollo Program and the Astronauts's.
+- This application uses MySQL workbench as the database to store the information about the Apollo Program and the Astronauts.
 - This is a node application that uses inquirer to retrieve information from the user.
 Using the information that is retrieve to run a different set of query's to the database depending on the action that the user wishes to make.
 - To end the applicatin select the option of "Exit" this will kill your server and exit the application;
  ## Directory